AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/github.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: GitHub modules
-description: In a Adobe Workfront Fusion scenario, you can connect your GitHub account to multiple third-party applications and services.
+description: In an Adobe Workfront Fusion scenario, you can automate workflows that use GitHub, as well as connect it to to multiple third-party applications and services.
 ---

 # GitHub modules

-In a Adobe Workfront Fusion scenario, you can connect your GitHub account to multiple third-party applications and services.
+In an Adobe Workfront Fusion scenario, you can automate workflows that use GitHub, as well as connect it to to multiple third-party applications and services.

 ## Access requirements